Braniff International Airways Flight 352: Flight history

 Earlier in the day at 12:40, the crew of the accident flight (consisting of 45-year-old captain John R. Phillips, 32-year-old first officer John F. Foster and 28-year-old flight engineer Donald W. Crossland), flew from Dallas to Houston without experiencing significant weather conditions.
-There was no record of any crew briefing about the updated weather by representatives of the Weather Bureau, Federal Aviation Administration or Braniff.
-However, the crew did receive papers with weather reports and forecasts for the route and terminals.
+No record of any crew briefing about the updated weather was made by representatives of the Weather Bureau, Federal Aviation Administration, or Braniff.
+The crew did receive papers, though, with weather reports and forecasts for the route and terminals.

-At 16:11, the crew departed William P. Hobby Airport as Braniff Flight 352, a Lockheed L-188A Electra four-engine turboprop, en route to Dallas Love Field.
+At 16:11, the crew departed William P. Hobby Airport as Braniff Flight 352, a Lockheed L-188A Electra four-engined turboprop, en route to Dallas Love Field.
 About 25 minutes into the flight, while cruising at FL200 (about 20,000 ft above mean sea level), the aircraft approached an area of severe thunderstorm activity.
 The crew requested to descend to 15,000 ft and to deviate to the west.
 Air traffic control (ATC) informed the crew that other flights in the area were deviating to the east and suggested they do the same, but the Electra crew reported that the west seemed a better option on their onboard weather radar: "Three fifty two does it look good (better).
 On our scope here it looks like to the uh a little just a little bit to the west would do us real fine."
 ATC then cleared the flight to descend to 14,000 ft and deviate to the west as they requested.
 The westerly deviation would have been shorter and quicker than an easterly one.